 The Canon R6 is okay for vlogging.
 Thanks to its fully articulated screen, you're able to see yourself while you record.
 It has impressive 4k and FHD video quality, and it does a great job smoothing out camera shake if you record while walking or running.
 Unfortunately, it's a bit heavy with its kit lens attached, which can be a bit inconvenient.
 Shooting in 4k also incurs a very slight crop.

-The Canon R6 is amazing for studio video.
-It has great video quality in both 4k and FHD, and its video autofocus system helps track moving subjects and keep them in focus.
-It also has lots of inputs for accessories like headphones and a microphone, which is handy.
+The Canon R6 is great for studio video.
+It records high-quality video in both 4k and FHD, and its autofocus system helps track moving subjects and keep them in focus in video.
+It also has a lot of inputs for accessories like headphones and a microphone.
 That said, shooting in 4k incurs a very slight crop.

 The Canon R6 isn't designed for action video.
 With its kit lens, it's quite heavy and not very portable, and it can't really be strapped on a helmet.
 It doesn't support higher frame rates for slow-motion video of high-speed action.
 That said, it has impressive video quality in both 4k and FHD, and its video stabilization feature does a good job smoothing out camera shake if you record while moving.

 The Canon EOS R6 is available in 'Black'.
 We tested it with the RF24-105mm F4-7.1 is STM lens, and you can see the label for the model we tested here.

 You can also purchase this camera with an RF 24-105mm F4 L is USM lens, or without a lens at all.
 However, we haven't the performance of these variants.

 If you come across another version, let us know in the discussions so we can update our review.